Apartment

-An apartment (North American English), flat (British English, Indian English, South African English), (Note: In North America, "flat" may sometimes be used for an apartment that occupies the entirety of a building floor or story) tenement (Scots English), or unit (Australian English) is a self-contained housing unit (a type of residential real estate) that occupies part of a building, generally on a single story.
-There are many names for these overall buildings (see below).
+An apartment (North American English), flat (British English, Indian English, South African English) or unit (Australian English), is a self-contained housing unit that occupies part of a building.
 The housing tenure of apartments also varies considerably, from large-scale public housing, to owner occupancy within what is legally a condominium (strata title or commonhold) or leasehold, to tenants renting from a private landlord.
+The buildings that contain apartments may be called different things depending on size or country (see below).